Urban & Regional Planning

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to urban planning have obtained the following education levels.

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||4.2%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||6.2%|

 Online Urban & Regional Planning Programs

-In the 2018-2019 academic year, 130 schools offered some type of urban and regional planning program.
+In 2018-2019, 130 schools offered a urban planning program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||1||0|

 Is a Degree in Urban & Regional Planning Worth It?